ggcarvalho/ggcarvalho.github.io/content/posts/montecarlo.md

 ---

-For the final section of this article, I have something special that draws a lot of attention: the Black-Scholes model.
+For the final section of this article, I have something special that draws a lot of attention, the Black-Scholes model.
+Our goal is to study the evolution of a stock index over time and use the Black-Scholes model to calculate the corresponding option price using Monte Carlo simulations, considered to be a cornerstone for numerical option pricing.

 The Black–Scholes, or Black–Scholes–Merton model (<a href="https://en.wikipedia.org/wiki/Fischer_Black" target="_blank">Fischer Black</a>, <a href="https://en.wikipedia.org/wiki/Myron_Scholes" target="_blank">Myron Scholes</a>, and <a href="https://en.wikipedia.org/wiki/Robert_C._Merton" target="_blank">Robert C Merton</a>) , is a mathematical model for the dynamics of a financial market containing derivative investment instruments, giving a theoretical estimate of the price of <em>European-style options</em> and shows that the option has a unique price given the risk of the security and its expected return.
 This work granted Myron Scholes and Robert C Merton their Nobel Prize in Economics ($1997$), and has been widely used in algorithmic trading strategies around the world.